eml-eda/odimo-journal/README.md

 1. [SoC with Incompatible Data Formats](./incomp-data-fmts/), for the experiments associeted to the DIANA SoC.
 2. [SoC with Specialized HW Units](./spec-hw-units/), for the experiments associeted to the Darkside SoC.

+The two directories contain also two additional READMEs with commands to run experiments, descriptions of developed analytical models, and the training procedures for DIANA and Darkside SoCs.

 # License
 The entire codebase is available under [Apache License 2.0](./LICENSE).
 See the LICENSE file for more information.